terry-citrix/LongPolling/README.md

 In this environment I only have 3 Tomcat HTTP Threads in my request thread pool.
 You can see that I made 6 requests, and each one is handled.
 That's because after each invocation the HTTP thread is freed up and is available to handle a new HTTP request.

 Then a new message is produced, and we see that all 6 requests are quickly responded to.

+To use a different thread pool see https://stackoverflow.com/questions/17287686/how-to-run-a-different-thread-in-a-servlet